ziwei0118/Google-Store-Revenue-Prediction/README.md

 | Training  | 1708337  | 12  | 59  |
 | Test  | 401589  | 12  | 59  |

+## General workflow
+The following steps are performed to explory and make prediction on this dataset: Data cleaning, Exploratory Data Analysis, Preprocessing, train machine learning models, deploy the best model.

 ## Exploratory Data Analysis
 In this section, we will show our initial data cleaning and Exploratory Data Analysis.
 Please see the notebook for more details.